-This guy cooperated with a fantastic leap-attack on his breakfast, but unfortunately I did not have my camera ready in time.
+This guy cooperated with a fantastic leap-attack on his breakfast, but unfortunately, I did not have my camera ready in time.

-In addition to keying in on some of the many features that make the park so beautiful, you will also want to try and take some wide-angle shots that capture its essence with context.
+In addition to keying in on some of the many features that make the park so beautiful, I recommend trying some wide-angle shots to capture its essence with context.

 There are a few viewpoints that are particularly well-suited for this purpose.
 Tunnel View (featured above) is easily the most iconic.
 And for very good reason, I might add!

-Yosemite Sunrise Photography
+🌅 Yosemite Sunrise Photography

 Still, you don’t need direct views of the sun for your camera to record something for the trophy wall!

 Tunnel View Sunrise

-Not only is it a naturally perfect composition that includes Bridalveil Falls, El Capitan, Half Dome, and the Yosemite Valley all in one frame, but it requires no hike or effort at all.
+Not only is it a naturally perfect composition that includes Bridalveil Falls, El Capitan, Half Dome, and Yosemite Valley all in one frame, but it requires no hike or effort at all.